Kvel4/CV/README.md

-## Links don't work in github preview, download pdf and everything would be fine
+# Headers in contacts and achoevements sections are clickable.
+Links don't work in github preview, download pdf and everything would be fine.